-The DHEC complaint system can be used to submit complaints. (apps.dhec.sc.gov/ FoodSafety/FileAComplaint)
+The SCDA complaint system can be used to submit complaints. (agriculture.sc.gov/food-safety-complaint-form)

 Can alcohol be used in a food sold under the HBFPL?

 Alcohol-based ingredients such as extracts are allowed in baked goods prior to baking.
 The baking process cooks off the alcohol content.
 Alcohol products may not be added to finished baked goods, as the resulting alcohol content may exceed the maximum of 0.5% by weight that is allowed by law.
 If the alcohol is being used as anything other than a minor ingredient, then it is not allowed.